-Søndag ble filmprisen FAITH IN FILM utdelt, under Tromsø Internasjonale Filmfestival (TIFF).
+Søndag 21. januar ble filmprisen FAITH IN FILM utdelt, under Tromsø Internasjonale Filmfestival (TIFF).
 Prisen gikk til Erik Poppe, for filmen Per Fugelli – siste resept.

 (Foto: Isak Dalsfelt)